oroinc/orocommerce/src/Oro/Bundle/OrderBundle/Resources/doc/api/order_line_item.md

 ## SUBRESOURCES

-### order
+### orders

 #### get_subresource

-Retrieve the order record a specific line item record is assigned to.
+Retrieve the order records a specific line item record is assigned to.

 #### get_relationship

-Retrieve the ID of the order record which a specific line item record is assigned to.
+Retrieve the IDs of the order records which a specific line item record is assigned to.

 ### parentProduct